 some of the strange behaviour that is periodically seen on Jenkins.

 Fixed by allocating t_state on the heap, which might resolve other

 issues, since snew() zeroes the memory as a side effect.
 Also

 initialized fep_state field in init_state().

-#3 Updated by Berk Hess about 5 years ago
+#3 Updated by Berk Hess over 5 years ago

 The doesn't seem to be an issue for the fix of initializing fep_state in state, so I'm writing here.